fisle/murowatch/README.md

 murowatch
 =========

-Python script to be run at set intervals, searches MuroBBS for specific string.
+Python script to be run at set intervals, searches MuroBBS for specific string in thread title.

+Uses BeautifulSoup to parse the data.